 Asana is a project management tool that team VirTasktic swears by.
 Asana is the perfect solution to help them manage multiple client projects and subtasks, without missing a deadline.
-With the tool, you can create tasks and subtasks, assign to team members, set dates, communicate about the task, attach files, and email tasks directly into the system.
+With the tool, you can create tasks and subtasks, assign them to team members, set dates, communicate about the task, attach files, and email tasks directly into the system.

 If you are just starting out and want a more simple task tracking solution, try Trello.

 Regardless of what task tool you use, it’s important to be consistent and to have a process that everyone will follow.
-Otherwise, your team will be fragmented on how they are communicating, and it will be difficult for you to manage.
+Otherwise, your team will be fragmented in how they are communicating, and it will be difficult for you to manage.